Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 International Cosmetic Laws

-flagsWhile most of my writing has been on the subject of United States regulations, the truth is that nearly all major countries have very comparable laws when it comes to labeling soap and cosmetics.
+While most of my writing has been on the subject of United States regulations, the truth is that nearly all major countries have very comparable laws when it comes to labeling soap and cosmetics.
 The US is a bit more lenient when it comes to soap, and to registration and pre-approval.

-The reason for the similarities in labeling laws is the International Cooperation on Cosmetics Regulation, a group made up of regulatory bodies from the US, Canada, Japan, Brazil and the European Union which meets annually.
+The reason for the similarities in labeling laws is the International Cooperation on Cosmetics Regulation, a group made up of regulatory bodies from the US, Canada, Japan, Brazil, and the European Union, which meets annually.
 Their purpose is to:

-“maintain and enable the highest level of global consumer protection by working towards and promoting regulatory convergence, while minimizing barriers to international trade.”
+“Maintain and enable the highest level of global consumer protection by working towards and promoting regulatory convergence, while minimizing barriers to international trade.”

-In other words, they meet to work out ways that they can make the regulations in each country similar enough so that regulations make sure that consumers are protected (safety) and companies can sell products internationally without having to change labels and formulations country to country.
+In other words, they meet to work out ways that they can make the regulations in each country similar enough so that regulations make sure that consumers are protected (safety) and companies can sell products internationally without having to change labels and formulations from country to country.

-They are currently working on issues such as nanotechnology, animal testing, allergens, lead, product preservation and trace contaminants.
+They are currently working on issues such as nanotechnology, animal testing, allergens, lead, product preservation, and trace contaminants.
 Labeling and good manufacturing practices were addressed in 2008 – 2010.

 Similarities and Differences

-[content_band style=”color: #333; padding: 12px 0;” bg_color=”#e2fff9″ border=”all” inner_container=”true”] The following information is a general overview and should not be considered a complete list of all applicable laws/regulations in each country.[/content_band]
+The following information is a general overview and should not be considered a complete list of all applicable laws/regulations in each country.

 Almost All Major Countries

-Almost all major countries, including those participating in the ICCR as well as Australia, require the following information on cosmetic products:
+Almost all major countries, including those participating in the ICCR, as well as Australia, require the following information on cosmetic products:

 • Identity and/or function of the product, AND